Support research on runes

 Runestones are not just engraved texts.
 They are both our oldest public works of art and the multimedia of their day.
 The inscription is engraved in the ‘rune animal’, which coils around the stone to form a picture.
 The stone was chosen with care.
 It had to be flat and even, and able to withstand the ravages of time.
 Runestones were also placed with great care in the landscape, so as to be visible from a distance, often at some historical crossroads or meeting place.

 “Runestones were a means of conveying a message and building a brand for the Church and Christianity.
 Their design and placement were incredibly effective.
 In this respect, runestones make you think of modern society where we’re surrounded by logos and messages,” says Williams.
-“Runestones are like an ad Facebook or a Twitter post.”
+“Runestones are like a Twitter post.”

 Runes in the United States

-There are about 70 runestones in the United States, none of them from the Viking Age.
+There are about a hundred claimed runic objects in the United States, none of them from the Viking Age.
 They were all engraved later, after an interest in runes arose in the 19th century.

 There are three types of runestones in the United States: